aho-git/Getting/CodeBook.md

 ------------------------------------------------------------------------------

 ###Changes that have been made to the data set
--Data set has been cleaned to only take the mean and std values included in the data sets -The activity label has been matched with the number included in the data sets -A new data set was created with only the mean, std
+- Data set has been cleaned to only take the mean and std values included in the data sets
+- The activity label has been matched with the number included in the data sets
+- A new data set was created with only the mean, std
--A tidy data set was created that averaged each variable
+- A tidy data set was created that averaged each variable

 ### Analysis Variables (available in .txt files within dataset)
 | Variable | Descritpion